rpominov/basic-streams/README.md

 unsubscribe()
 ```

-As a result, you don't even need a library to create a stream, you just define a
+You don't even need a library to create a stream, you just define a function:
-function:

 ```js
 const streamOfMouseMoves = cb => {